John Vaughan (British Army officer, born 1871): First World War

 At the start of the First World War Vaughan was chief of staff (GSO1) for Major General Edmund Allenby, general officer commanding (GOC) of the 1st Cavalry Division.
 Then, on 16 September 1914, he was promoted to the temporary rank of brigadier general and took over from Brigadier General Hubert Gough as the commander of the 3rd Cavalry Brigade.
 The three regiments under his command being the 4th (Queen's Own) Hussars, 5th (Royal Irish) Lancers and the 16th (The Queen's) Lancers.
 Vaughan wrote about his time in command of the brigade;

 I was of course more than sorry to leave 3rd Cavalry Brigade with whom I had been for the toughest part of the war with very few men, very few shells and no reserves.
 I had however always absolute confidence in every unit and they had proved themselves absolutely reliable and versatile in everything they were asked to do.

-In October 1915, Vaughan was promoted to temporary major general and made GOC of the 3rd Cavalry Division, which had the 6th, 7th and the 8th Cavalry Brigades and supporting units under its command.
+In October 1915, Vaughan was promoted to temporary major general and succeeded Major General Charles Briggs as GOC of the 3rd Cavalry Division, which had the 6th, 7th and the 8th Cavalry Brigades and supporting units under its command.
 While still in command he was made a deputy lieutenant for Merionethshire in October 1917.
 His command of the division ended on 14 March 1918, when he became the inspector of quarter master general services.

 During his time as GOC of the division, it was not involved in any major battles in 1916, then in 1917 it participated in the First Battle of the Scarpe (9–12 April) and the attack at Monchy-le-Preux (10–11 April) both part of the Battle of Arras.

 During the war Vaughan was again mentioned in despatches, made a Companion of the Order of the Bath in February 1915 and given a Bar to the DSO in 1919 and also became a Commander of the Légion d'honneur.

 Later life

+Vaughan retired from the army on 1 March 1920 and was granted the honorary rank of major general.

-Vaughan retired from the army in 1920.
-In 1932 he became the Welsh President of the British Legion, a Justice of the Peace and remained the Deputy Lieutenant of Merionethshire until 1954.
-He briefly returned to the army during the Second World War as a Zone Commander in the Home Guard.
+In 1932 he became the Welsh president of the British Legion, a justice of the peace and remained the deputy lieutenant of Merionethshire until 1954.
+He briefly returned to the army during the Second World War as a zone commander in the Home Guard.
 In 1955 he had a book published, Cavalry and Sporting Memories, recounting some of his experiences.
-John Vaughan died after falling off his horse 21 January 1956.
+John Vaughan died after falling off his horse 21 January 1956, aged 84.